 Familiarise yourself with the School of Design's currently advertised HDR opportunities.
-We ask you to identify one or more of the HDR place/project opportunities in a field and mode of research that suits your interests.
-Note the School staff members listed as available to offer primary supervision for specific opportunities.
-Prospective applicants with both outstanding experience and a research proposal which does not match an advertised place/project are invited to identify a most suitable School supervisor with shared research interests, and enquire with them about the possibility of the research being supported.
+We ask you to identify one to three of the HDR place/project opportunities in a field and mode of research that suits your interests.
+Each project has potential supervisors within the School listed against it.

+Prospective applicants with both outstanding experience and a research proposal which does not match an advertised place/project are invited to identify a most suitable School supervisor with shared research interests.